adam-zaidi/ScanAnalysis/README.md

 Run the second cell only once to create the file system, and then put the .czi scans in `images/CZI/`.

-From there you can run the rest of the cells and they will output the intensity analysis and cell-count analysis.
+From there you can run the rest of the cells and they will print out the intensity analysis and cell-count analysis.

 Be wary that based on the image size, running the program can take some time.